-For the second day in a row, Roethlisberger tossed footballs, offered advice and conducted drills for about 500 youths from around the region as part of his annual football camp.
+For the second day in a row, from around the region as part of his annual football camp.

 Monday’s special guest was Steelers defensive end Brett Keisel, who tossed footballs and coached mini-games for campers.
 On Tuesday, it was backup quarterback Charlie Batch and Steelers head coach Mike Tomlin who joined Roethlisberger on the field—and got an eyeful of some potential new recruits.

 T.J.
 Kpan, 14, broke a national ProCamps record Tuesday when he ran a 40-yard-dash in 4.88 seconds.
 The previous record was 4.98 seconds.

 Joined by Roethlisberger, Tomlin made sure to shake the Peters Township teen’s hand on the field and offer his congratulations.

 “It feels pretty good,” T.J. said of breaking the record.

 Roethlisberger, who recently revealed he and his wife, Ashley, are expecting a baby boy later this year, said interacting with the young players makes him look forward to one day doing the same with his own son.

 “Hopefully, if I’m still doing this camp, he’s out there,” he said.

 Once camp wrapped Tuesday, Roethlisberger said he plans to resume practice—on his golf game, that is.

 The Steelers QB is jetting off to Ireland and Scotland for a golfing vacation—a present from his wife for his 30th birthday.